sinaro/prs-training-uio/README.md

 ## QC of genetics data and SNP clumping using PLINK
 * The target sample is recommended to be at least 100, this is the case here even after selection for participants of European ancestry. <br/>
 * The human genome build should be similar between the base and target data.
 The [target data has used GRCh37 reference genome] (https://www.internationalgenome.org/data-portal/data-collection/phase-3).
 This is also the case with that of the base data (as we previously discussed in Readme of the base file) <br/>
 * The genetics dataset should not contain any duplicate SNP.
-Othwerwise, construction of PRS might run into trouble.
+Otherwise, construction of PRS might run into trouble.
 We are performing clumping of SNPs using PLINK.
 Although PRSice2 package is also able to perform clumping, we saw it was not optimized for our dataset.
 * Removing duplicated SNP from genetics data
 ```bash